 FAQ: Medical Certificates for Pilots

-To become a pilot, the FAA requires a pilot to obtain an aviation medical certificate from an FAA aviation medical examiner.
+To become a pilot, the Federal Aviation Administration (FAA) requires an aviation medical certificate from an FAA aviation medical examiner.
 With the exception of a Sport Pilot certificate, all student pilots must obtain a medical certification prior to flying solo or earning a pilot certificate.
 Pilot medical requirements vary depending on your age and what type of pilot certificate you're applying for.

 Student pilots working toward a recreational or private pilot license, and recreational, private, commercial, and airline transport pilots do need to obtain an aviation medical certificate.